Go to the Students section

 Credit may be awarded for work-based learning on the grounds of achievement of appropriate and assessed learning outcomes.

 Credit is NOT awarded for experience ALONE and NOT as general credit.

-The award of APEL credit must be verified by a Subject Examination Committee (SEC) and its External Examiner.
-The award is reported via Form M4 using specific module codes but is distinguished from other credit by the use of grade CE on the
+The award of APEL credit must be verified by an Examination Committee and its External Examiner.
+The award is reported via Form M103.

 Other than EU Exchanges operating within the ECTS framework, institutional grades may only be transferred with marks if a complete schedule has been recommended by the Faculty Board and approved by the Combined Studies Examination Committee.

 When the student has completed the study and submitted a transcript confirming the award of credit, the subject checks it against the agreement and uses Form M8 to award the appropriate credit.
 Both passed and failed credit must be reported on the M8.
 Passed credit is awarded as XC grades and failed as XF.
 It is possible to award generic credit if there is no specific equivalent module at Brookes.